Master's Credential Cohort Program

-Our graduates go on to teach in self-contained classrooms in which all subjects are taught by the same instructor.
-Typically, these classrooms are found at the Kindergarten through Grade 6 levels.
-The Preliminary Multiple Subject Teaching Credential enables students to teach in the California public and private schools, and may be transferred to other states (regulations vary by state).
+Graduates of the program go on to teach in self-contained classrooms in which all subjects are taught by the same instructor.
+Typically, these classrooms are found at the kindergarten through grade 6 levels.
+The preliminary multiple subject teaching credential enables students to teach in the California public and private schools, and may be transferred to other states (regulations vary by state).

 Who should apply?